The page has been translated by Gen AI.

 MaxPollInterval

-The option to change the default polling interval, set in log2 seconds, with the default minpoll value being 6 (2 ^ 6), which is 64 seconds, and the default maxpoll value being 10 (2 ^ 10), which is 1024 seconds.
+It is an option to change the default polling interval, set in log2 seconds, with a default minpoll value of 6 (2 ^ 6), which is 64 seconds, and a default maxpoll value of 10 (2 ^ 10), which is 1024 seconds.

-The polling value can be set to a value between 6 and 15, and MinPollInterval and MaxPollInterval can be set shorter to increase clock accuracy.
+The polling value can be set to a value between 6 and 15, and by setting MinPollInterval and MaxPollInterval to shorter values, you can improve clock accuracy.

-MaxNegPhaseCorrectionThe maximum negative time (in seconds) that can be changed.
-If this value is exceeded, events are recorded without changing the time.
+MaxNegPhaseCorrectionThe maximum negative time (seconds) that can be used to change the time.
+If this value is exceeded, the event is recorded without changing the time.

-MaxPosPhaseCorrectionThe maximum positive time (in seconds) that can be changed.
-If this value is exceeded, events are recorded without changing the time.
+MaxPosPhaseCorrectionThe maximum positive time (seconds) that can be used to adjust the time.
+If this value is exceeded, the event is recorded without changing the time.

-MaxAllowedPhaseOffsetA value that determines whether to change the time in Step mode or Slew mode
+MaxAllowedPhaseOffsetA value that determines whether to change the time immediately in Step mode or to change it in Slew mode.
+The

 TypeNTP source connection method

-Workgroup and AD PDC are set to NTP to specify the NTP server, and AD’s other DCs and members are set to NT5DS to synchronize with PDC.
+Set the Workgroup and the AD PDC to NTP, specifying an NTP server, and set the other AD DCs and members to NT5DS to synchronize with the PDC.

-To change the properties of the W32Time service, you must change the registry key and restart the service.
-The properties are stored in the following subkeys under the registry key HKLM\SYSTEM\CurrentControlSet\Services\W32Time.
+To change the properties of the W32Time service, you must modify the registry key and restart the service.
+The attribute is stored in the following subkey of the registry HKLM\SYSTEM\CurrentControlSet\Services\W32Time path.

 • \Config